coder/backstage-plugins/plugins/backstage-plugin-coder/docs/components.md

 ```

 In "aware mode" – the component only displays workspaces that
-match the repo data for the currently-open entity page:
+match the repo data for the currently-open entity page, but in exchange, it must always be placed inside a Backstage component that has access to entity data (e.g., `EntityLayout`):

 ```tsx
 const appConfig: CoderAppConfig = {